 Some carriers, CenturyLink, for instance, allow agents to channel integrate with direct reps.
 This puts your agent in all the meetings related to your account, offering a level of visibility you wouldn’t receive if you dealt directly with the carrier’s account team.

-Apart from knowledge and expertise and customer service, the most crucial aspect of hiring a telecom consultant is the reduced costs.
-One of the critical elements to reduce costs is that agents deal with multiple providers and access more competitive pricing.
+Apart from knowledge and expertise and exceptional customer service, one of the most crucial aspects of hiring a telecom consultant is the significant cost reduction they bring.
+A critical element of telecom cost reduction strategies involves managing multiple providers and accessing more competitive pricing.

-That’s why most entrenched carriers restrict agent involvement.
-A primary wireless provider won’t let its agents sell 4G.
-A major CLEC labels many large businesses as “named accounts” and restricts agent access to them.
-A large cable company refuses to adopt an agent program.
+That’s why most entrenched carriers sometimes restrict agent involvement.
+A major carrier often labels many large enterprise businesses as “named accounts” and tries to restrict agent access to them.
 As competition grows, these restrictions tend to disappear.

 Even with such restrictions, there are many ways in which agents can help you save money:

 The common misconception is that telecom consultants add to the cost of the services they sell.
 Wherein, the opposite is true.
 Carriers have many different price points – some are readily available, and some aren’t.
 The carrier’s pricing managers require documentation before they’ll release their most aggressive pricing.
-Who do you think has more access to carrier pricing, an agent – who can represent multiple companies or a direct rep – who works for one company?
+Who do you think has more knowledge of common carrier pricing?
+An agent, who can represent multiple companies or a direct rep who works for just one company?